SagarDivetiya/go-on-termux/README.md

 pkg upgrade
 pkg install golang
 ```
+Note: sometimes 'pkg' may not work, use 'apt' instead for all the commands.

 ### 2. Verify the Installation
 After installation, you can verify that Go is installed by checking the version: